-Formally First Utility, Shell Energy believes that broadband is an essential part of modern life, just like gas, electricity and water.
-Indeed, while it’s best known as an energy supplier, it also offers broadband packages, too.
+Formerly known as First Utility, Shell Energy is best known as an energy supplier, but it also offers broadband packages, too.

 Shell Energy phone packages